RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <br>

 The next flash screen that pops up may or may not be helpful.
-That first step, to "Download the CLI", is a good one if this is your first using Platform.sh because it sets up the CLI or Command Line Interface.<br>
+That first step, to "Download the CLI", is a good one if this is your first time using Platform.sh because it sets up the CLI or Command Line Interface.<br>

 <img src="../cicd/captures/howtouseit37.png"  width="600">